Cosmetic surgeries on knots in homology spheres and the Casson--Walker invariant: Proofs

 Then, by using the previous calculations, we obtain

 Thus, combining the condition $\lambda_w + \lambda_w' =0$, we conclude that

-This implies that $L(p,p_0) \not\cong - L(-p, p_0)$ for any positive integer $p$ if $p_0 \ne \dfrac{3 \pm \sqrt{96a_2(K_0)+1}}{2}$ holds for a non-zero integer $p_0$. \end{proof}
+This implies that $L(p,p_0) \not\cong - L(-p, p_0)$ for any positive integer $p$ if $p_0 \ne \dfrac{3\sign(p_0) \pm \sqrt{96a_2(K_0)+1}}{2}$ holds for a non-zero integer $p_0$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:chirally}] Let $K$ be a null-homologous knot in a rational homology sphere $\Sigma$ obtained by $p_0$-Dehn surgery on a knot $K_0$ in $S^3$ for a non-zero integer $p_0$.
-Since $K$ is null-homologous, by isotoping $K$ in $\Sigma$, we may assume that $K$ bounds an orientable compact surface in the exterior of the dual knot of $K_0$ in $\Sigma$.
-It means that this $K$ is regarded as a knot in $S^3$ such that $\lk(K,K_0)=0$.
-Also, if $K$ admits integral purely cosmetic surgeries, then the surgery slopes must be $\pm p$ with some positive integer $p$ for the homological reason.
-Thus, applying Theorem~\ref{thm6} to this $K$ and $K_0$, we see that $K$ admits no integral chirally cosmetic surgeries if $p_0 \ne \dfrac{3 \pm \sqrt{96a_2(K_0)+1}}{2}$ holds. \end{proof}
+By the similar argument as in Proof of Theorem~\ref{thm:rational}, we can apply Theorem~\ref{thm6}.
+Then we see that $K$ admits no integral chirally cosmetic surgeries if $p_0 \ne \dfrac{3 \sign(p_0) \pm \sqrt{96a_2(K_0)+1}}{2}$ holds. \end{proof}